jponge/website/content/posts/updates-october-2025/index.md

 ## Volcamp 2025

-I had the pleasure to talk about the _"best excuses for not choosing Quarkus"_ at the [Volcamp 2025 conference](https://www.volcamp.io/).
+I talked about the _"best excuses for not choosing Quarkus"_ at the [Volcamp 2025 conference](https://www.volcamp.io/), a friendly regional French tech conference.
-I will try to have more public speaking engagements in the future as this is something I enjoy, but life and the lockdowns years have somehow taken their toll.
+I will try to resume a more active public speaking activity as this is something that I truly enjoy, and it is complementary to the ongoing customer and corporate engagements that I have.

 I also had the pleasure of being invited by [David Pilato](https://david.pilato.fr/) behind the decks!

 ![DJ with David Pilato](./dj-with-david.jpeg)

-It had been 4 years or so since I last did some bedroom DJ-ing, but David was very helpful and friendly, as he always is 🙂
+It had been 4 years or so since I last did some bedroom DJ-ing, but David was very reassuring and friendly, as he always is 🙂

+This is also a perk of going to conferences: you get to meet _nice_ human beings.